PXD-mc/Nethergames/README.md

 # Nethergames.py
-You can use `nethergames.Leaderboard()` but it is not fully supported
+NOTE : You can use `nethergames.Leaderboard()` but it is not fully supported

 <h2> How to Install: </h2>